kubernetes/website/content/en/docs/concepts/security/rbac-good-practices.md

 You should only allow access to create PersistentVolume objects for:

-- users (cluster operators) that need this access for their work, and who you trust
+- users (cluster operators) that need this access for their work, and who you trust,
-- the Kubernetes control plane, which creates PersistentVolumes based on PersistentVolumeClaims that are configured for automatic provisioning.
+- the Kubernetes control plane components which creates PersistentVolumes based on PersistentVolumeClaims that are configured for automatic provisioning.
-  (Kubernetes usually sets up that access for the control plane when you deploy a cluster).
+  This is usually setup by the Kubernetes provider or by the operator when installing a CSI driver.

 Where access to persistent storage is required trusted administrators should create PersistentVolumes, and constrained users should use PersistentVolumeClaims to access that storage.